 If you are the target of unwanted or unlawful Snapchat attacks, we can help.
 We have extensive experience removing unlawful content, profiles, and posts from popular social media platforms and apps, identifying anonymous defamers, and holding perpetrators accountable.

 “I had a positive, results drive experience with Kaelynn Vargo and Dorrian Horsey.
 From my initial contact with Kaelynn through working with Dorrian on my internet matter, both demonstrated enthusiasm, energy, and a sense of purpose in assisting me in resolving my issue.
 I was impressed with their prompt response time and informative status updates.
 Both were professional, approachable, organized, and respectful.
 I would highly recommend them to anyone seeking premium services.”

 ML, Apr 8, 2021

 If a Snapchatter is defaming you, we can also help file a defamation lawsuit and obtain a court order to put an end to the harassment.
 It is critical however that you preserve all Snaps and Stories.

-To learn more or schedule a free, no-obligation consultation, contact our office at (216) 373-7706 or complete our online contact form.
+To learn more or schedule a free, no-obligation consultation with an intake specialist, contact our office at (216) 373-7706 or complete our online contact form.